Piperski13/powerplant-dashboard/README.md

-# Node.js Express PostgreSQL CRUD App with EJS Views, Passport Authentication, Nodemailer & OTP Verification
+# Node.js Express PostgreSQL CRUD App with EJS Views, Passport Authentication, Multer File Upload, Nodemailer & OTP Verification
 A refactored full-stack web application originally built in 2024, now rebuilt ( 2025 ) to use **EJS templating** for server-side rendering, simplified data handling, switched from JWT to Passport for session-based authentication, and removal of unnecessary frontend fetch calls. <br>
 **Passport.js session-based authentication with bcrypt password hashing**, **MVC architecture**, and an **automated database setup script** for easy initialization.